 Peculiarly, the main character of my novel exhibited Sentinel Intelligence before I even had a word for it.
 Rory Lyon demonstrated Sentinel Intelligence before I even had a description for it.
 That’s the benefit of OWN STORIES.
 We need to learn to respect the lived experience of people.

 It is aggravating that there are writers who think they can do some research, and produce characters in a book that reflect the real lives of people with autism.
 A large portion of the available research material is produced by Autism Speaks, who are mostly interested in fear mongering for the purpose of raising funds.
-Other material comes from people like Simon Baron-Cohen, who’s theories are increasingly being disputed, and people like the blogger who have axes to grind.
+Another material comes from people like Simon Baron-Cohen, whose theories are increasingly being disputed, and people like the blogger who has an axe to grind.